Speech Communication BA / BS Degree

 - Complete an internship working behind the scenes at a TV station, helping craft a company’s image in a public relations firm or assisting in other professional settings.

-Students may choose to earn a bachelor of science (BS) in speech communication, which does not include 4 semesters of a foreign language and a final written examination, which are BA requirements.
+Students may choose to earn a bachelor of science in speech communication, which does not include four semesters of a foreign language and a final written examination, which are BA requirements.

 Speech Communication Courses: Relevant.
 Experiential.

 Complete a study of the human communication process within dyadic relationships.
 Topics include communication styles, skills and methods of interpersonal communication competency.